Craig Hartsburg: Coaching career

 Following two injury-riddled seasons in which Hartsburg missed 103 of a possible 160 games because of hip problems, Hartsburg retired as a player at age 30 and accepted an assistant coaching position with the North Stars for the 1989–90 season.
 He then became an assistant coach with the Philadelphia Flyers from 1990 to 1994.
 He then served as head coach of the Guelph Storm of the Ontario Hockey League (OHL) for the 1994–95 season, before returning to the NHL as the head coach from 1995 to 1998 of the Chicago Blackhawks.
 In 1998, he was named head coach of the Mighty Ducks of Anaheim before being replaced in midseason of 2000–01.

 He coached junior hockey with the Sault Ste.
 Marie Greyhounds of the OHL for one season, before rejoining the Flyers as an assistant for two seasons.
 In 2004, he returned to the Greyhounds and served as the head coach until 2008.
 He also served as coach for the Canadian World Junior Team.
 He received a gold medal in the 2007 World Junior Ice Hockey Championships, when Team Canada beat Russia 4–2.
 He was also the coach for Team Canada in the 2008 World Junior Ice Hockey Championships when Canada again won gold by beating Sweden 3–2 in overtime.

 On June 13, 2008, he signed a three-year contract and was named head coach of the Ottawa Senators, replacing general manager Bryan Murray who had assumed interim coaching duties when John Paddock was fired on February 27, 2008.
 On February 1, 2009, Hartsburg was fired by the Senators, having compiled a 17–24–7 record during the 2008–09 season.

 On June 23, 2009, the Everett Silvertips of the Western Hockey League named Hartsburg its third head coach in franchise history.
 On June 6, 2011, Hartsburg stepped down from his coaching job in Everett to join the Calgary Flames as an assistant coach.
-On June 7, 2012, Craig Hartsburg was released by the Calgary Flames, but was named associate coach of the Columbus Blue Jackets only 13 days later.
-His coaching time with the Blue Jackets came to an end on April 13, 2016 when his retirement was announced.
+On June 7, 2012, Hartsburg was released by the Calgary Flames, but was named associate coach of the Columbus Blue Jackets only 13 days later.
+His time with the Blue Jackets ended on April 13, 2016 when he announced his retirement.
 On July 12, 2019, he returned to the Blue Jackets as an amateur scout and defense development coach.